-Jon Gosselin’s Stripping Debut Lacks Stripping And Gosselin Explains Why
+Jon Gosselin’s Stripping Debut Lacks Stripping, And Gosselin Explains Why

-Jon Gosselin had his debut with an all male revue in Atlantic City Saturday night.
-Gosselin’s performance had been touted by the media as Jon making the venture into male stripping but according to TMZ, Gosselin’s clothes never came off and Jon says they were never meant to.
+Jon Gosselin made his debut with an all-male revue in Atlantic City on Saturday night.
+Gosselin’s performance had been touted by the media as Jon making the venture into male stripping, but according to TMZ, Gosselin’s clothes never came off and Jon says they were never meant to.

-In a video released on his Facebook, Gosselin discussed his performance at the male revue and called out the media for misrepresenting his participation by saying Jon would be stripping.
+In a video released on his Facebook, Gosselin discussed his performance at the male revue and called out the media for misrepresenting his participation by saying he would be stripping.
 While some might think Gosselin chickened out in sharing his dad bod with the world, Jon’s candid video actually made some poignant observations about the media and their tendency to sensationalize the truth.

 “Stripping?
 Who said I was stripping?”
 Gosselin said in the video.
 “I’ll tell you who said I was stripping.
 Some of the media said I was going to take my clothes off based upon a flyer that said ‘debut’?
 April 1st?
-April Fools Days?
+April Fools’ Day?
 Where did they get stripping?”

 And Gosselin isn’t wrong.
 The official flyer of Jon’s participation never said he would be taking his clothes off.
 It simply stated where he would be and when.
-And when Gosselin first shared it, some wondered if it was merely an April Fools joke.
+And when Gosselin first shared it, some wondered if it was merely an April Fools’ joke.

 No plans next weekend?
 Check it out, my big debut…?
 AC, Caesars, Dusk, untamed, Saturday April 1st! https://t.co/Qz1UhhSdpv pic.twitter.com/KsnpQrK0Bv